 To ensure that stakeholders were identifying and prioritizing key questions, we organized participants into three specialized working groups, each also joined by relevant subject-matter experts.
 Each group delved into a specific topic pertinent to the successful implementation of 24/7 transition tariffs.
-The findings and recommendations of the working groups, along with research undertaken by RAP staff, are explored in more detail in four appendices [publication forthcoming].
+The findings and recommendations of the working groups, along with research undertaken by RAP staff, are explored in more detail in four appendices to a separate technical paper.